Memorialism

-It is rejected by other branches of Christianity, including the Roman Catholic Church, the Eastern Orthodox Church, the Oriental Orthodox Church, the Church of the East, the Methodist Churches, the Lutheran Churches, the Independent Catholic Churches, and the Reformed Churches (inclusive of the Continental Reformed, Anglican, Presbyterian, and Congregationalist traditions), all of which variously affirm the doctrine of the real presence.
+It is not held by most branches of Christianity, who affirm various doctrines, generally referred to as real presence.

 History

 Early Christianity

 While many Church Fathers imply a real presence of Christ in Holy Communion, Clement of Alexandria and Tertullian used the word "symbol" to define the Eucharist: "the Holy Scripture named wine a mystical symbol of the holy blood (Clement of Alexandria)", and interpret John 6:53-56 to be about allegories about faith.
-However it is disputed if Clement held a symbolic view of the Eucharist.
-And some have argued that Tertullian held to a view of spiritual presence in the Eucharist.
+However, it is disputed if Clement held a symbolic view of the Eucharist, and some have argued that Tertullian held to a view of spiritual presence in the Eucharist.

 Medieval

 Many of the Waldensians rejected a real presence in the Lord's Supper, seeing it as a symbol.
 The same view was held by Peter Kániš who held to memorialism, against whom Bishop Nicholas wrote a treatise defending the real presence of Christ in the Eucharist against him.

 Pico della Mirandola argued that Christ is not literally present in the Eucharist but instead it is symbolic of the blood and body of Christ.